gjorgensen/dotfiles/README.md

 Hacked from michaeljsmalley

 Put dotfiles in the dotfiles directory.
-Don't prefix with "."
+Do prefix with "."

 Edit the makesymlinks.sh to include all files you want copied and symlinked